dalenewman/Transformalize.Provider.Elasticsearch/README.md

 </add>
 ```

-This writes 1000 rows of bogus data to an Elasticsearch 6 index.
+This writes 1000 rows of bogus data.

 ### Read Usage